elusivecodes/FyreFileSystem/README.md

 **Is Empty**

-Determine if the folder is empty.
+Determine whether the folder is empty.

 ```php
 $isEmpty = $folder->isEmpty();